dpetzold/kube-resource-explorer/README.md

 ## Command Line Options
 * `-namespace` - Limit the query to the specified namespace (defaults to all)
 * `-sort` - Field to sort by.
-Possible values are: "Name, Namespace, CpuReq, CpuLimit, FractionCpuReq, FractionCpuLimit, MemReq, MemLimit, FractionMemoryReq, FractionMemoryLimit"
+Possible values are: "Name, Namespace, CpuReq, CpuLimit, PercentCpuReq, PercentCpuLimit, MemReq, MemLimit, PercentMemoryReq, PercentMemoryLimit"
 * `-reverse` - Reserve the sort order

 ## Build